Never Let Go (1960 film): Production

 The idea for the film began when director John Guillermin had his car stolen.
-He mentioned it to the producer, Peter de Serigny, and they discussed what would happen if your livelihood was completely dependent on a car that had been stolen.
+He mentioned it to the producer, Peter de Sarigny, and they discussed what would happen if your livelihood was completely dependent on a car that had been stolen.
 They developed a story outline which they gave to writer Alun Falconer to turn into a script.
+Richard Todd wrote in his memoir In Camera, an Autobiography Continued that the film was "rather offbeat in style for a British picture, with a splendid cast of skilled oldtimers and some interesting newcomers, and a very definite change of character casting for me, it was to be one of my favourite movies."